smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 | Radio |
 | Climate |

-- A list of supported RC modules and specific (readable and or controllable) items within each module, and potentially value range of each item.
+- Baseline defines a list of supported RC modules and specific (readable and or controllable) items within each module, and potentially value range of each item.

 The following table lists what control items are considered in the each control module.